camunda/camunda-docs/docs/product-manuals/zeebe/technical-concepts/internal-processing.md

 For example, processing the _Create Job_ command produces the event _Job Created_.

-## Command triggers

-A state change which occurred in one entity can automatically trigger a command for another entity.

-For example, when a job is completed, the corresponding process instance shall continue with the next step.
-Thus, the Event _Job Completed_ triggers the command _Complete Activity_.
+## Driving the engine

+As a workflow engine, Zeebe needs to continuously drive the execution of its processes.
+It achieves this by also writing follow-up commands to the stream as part of the processing of other commands.

+For example, when the _Complete Job_ command is processed, it does not just complete the job.
+It also writes the _Complete Activity_ command for the corresponding service task.
+This command can in turn be processed, completing the service task and driving the execution of the process instance to the next step.

 ## Handling back-pressure